Acne

 Rapidly spreading rash with fever, large blistering, signs of anaphylaxis, or a rapidly changing mole related to Acne.

-Sudden or rapidly worsening symptoms of Acne that impair basic daily function.
+Sudden or rapidly worsening symptoms that impair basic daily function.

 Difficulty breathing, severe pain, loss of consciousness, or high fever with confusion.